viam-soleng/grafana-tabulardata/README.md

-# Grafana Viam Data Source Frontend Plugin
+# Viam - Grafana Data Source Plugin

-This is a first version of an open source Viam - Grafana data source pluging ready for use in self managed environments.
+A straightforward Grafana data source plugin ready for use in self managed environments.
 It connects to your Viam organization on [app.viam.com](https://app.viam.com) and exposes your collected sensor data as source for configuring Grafana dashboards.

 We will continue to make improvements over time therfore please don't hesitate to reach out or submit pull requests with enhancements.

+> [!NOTE]
+> The plugin is tested with Grafana version 10.x.x! only!

 ## Deploy Your Own Grafana Environment
 Detailed instruction on how to create your own Grafana environment, using the provided Grafana docker image including the Viam-Grafana data source plugin: